openfaas/faas-netes/README.md

 You have three options for deploying a function:

-* Via the FaaS CLI
+* Via the OpenFaaS CLI

-The CLI can build FaaS functions into Docker images that you can share via the Docker Hub.
+The CLI can build OpenFaaS functions into Docker images that you can share via the Docker Hub.
 These can also be deployed through the same tool using a YAML format.

 Available at: https://github.com/alexellis/faas-cli

-> Note: currently Kubernetes FaaS functions can only be named a-zA-Z and dash (-).
+> Note: currently Kubernetes OpenFaaS functions can only be named a-zA-Z and dash (-).

-* Through the FaaS UI
+* Through the OpenFaaS UI

-The FaaS UI is accessible in a web-browser on port 31112 with the IP of your node.
+The OpenFaaS UI is accessible in a web-browser on port 31112 with the IP of your node.

 See below for a screenshot.